geeksblabla/geeksblabla.com/blablas/ep150/index.md

 time: 20h:00min
 duration: "1:57:44"
 title: "The Art of Cybersecurity"
-tags: [ "career", "cybersecurity"]
+tags: ["career", "cybersecurity"]
-category: "DEV"
+category: "Dev"
 isNext: false
 youtube: https://www.youtube.com/watch?v=XNrNHn15BTk
 published: true
 featured: false
 ---

 In this episode, we discuss the state of Cybersecurity in Morocco, the challenges and opportunities that this field faces, how to get started and most important resources that help to learn it.

 ## Guests